Causes of Childhood Disorders

 Environmental Factors

-Poverty, limited access to healthcare services, negative social interactions like bullying, and traumatic childhood experiences can be a contributor to childhood disorders.
+Poverty, limited access to healthcare services, negative social interactions like bullying, and traumatic childhood experiences can contribute to childhood disorders.

 Family Dynamics